charlottedoran/epi590r-in-class/README.md

 # EPI590R repo

-This repository belongs to Charlotte Doran
+Author: Charlotte Doran
+This repository is for the in-class portions of EPI 590R